 “They would always say, ‘Oh, this sounds so great.
 But…’ And then they would say why they couldn't do it.
 I just kept calling and asking until I found somebody willing to jump through the hoops,” Stephanie said.

 Eventually, she got a “yes.”
 And then another “yes.”
 Enough yes’s added up brick by brick until the program became one of the most desirable high school academies in the area because it empowered students to gain real experience and valued certifications.

 Her persistence paid off.
 The program grew from around a dozen seniors to 350 students — a number they now have to cap because of high demand.
 Every student takes the CCMA exam during their senior year.
 Last year, Apple Valley students achieved a 76% CCMA exam pass rate.
 Six months after graduation, 70% of these students were in school to further their medical education, and 13% were working in healthcare.

 This year, one of the program’s participants Marissa Faria placed first in the California SkillsUSA state competition in Medical Assisting and will be competing for a national title and scholarship this summer.

 Stephanie said her goal from the beginning was to create more opportunities to open doors for her students.
 Coming from a hospital setting, she knew first-hand what they needed to be successful, which is why she was adamant about certification.

 How it Works

-Students start their freshman year with coursework that focuses on soft skills and professionalism, as well as curriculum centered on communicable and noncommunicable diseases.
+Students start their freshman year with coursework that focuses on soft skills and professionalism, as well as a curriculum centered on communicable and non-communicable diseases.
 Their sophomore year they take a CNA course, then study medical terminology their junior year.
-Seniors take medical assisting, gain valuable experience through internship, and have the option to take an EMT class.
+Seniors take medical assisting, gain valuable experience through internships, and have the option to take an EMT class.